avasmith98/PubMed-Embedding-Project/README.md

 2. Compares MD5 checksum of selected file with the provided checksum from Pubmed.
 Prints to the console if successful or not.

 3. Parses XML file(s) to extract metadata including PMID, abstract, authors, journal details, keywords, and more.
-Skips articles that have been retracted, do not have an abstract, or are in a languag other than English.
+Skips articles that have been retracted or do not have an abstract.
 The number of articles per file can be adjusted.
 The default is 2.

 4. Generates embeddings for article abstracts using OpenAI's text-embedding-3-small model, bge-m3 (Ollama), and bge-large (Ollama).